Needham & Company LLC Increases Phreesia (NYSE:PHR) Price Target to $70.00

-Phreesia (NYSE:PHR) had its target price raised by equities research analysts at Needham & Company LLC from $60.00 to $70.00 in a report issued on Thursday, Anlyst Ratings reports.
-The firm currently has a “buy” rating on the stock.
-Needham & Company LLC’s target price would suggest a potential upside of 15.45% from the company’s current price.
+Phreesia (NYSE:PHR) had its price objective hoisted by investment analysts at Needham & Company LLC from $60.00 to $70.00 in a research note issued on Thursday, The Fly reports.
+The brokerage currently has a “buy” rating on the stock.
+Needham & Company LLC’s target price indicates a potential upside of 11.18% from the stock’s previous close.

-A number of other research firms have also commented on PHR.
-Piper Sandler lifted their price objective on shares of Phreesia from $35.00 to $56.00 and gave the company an “overweight” rating in a research note on Wednesday, December 9th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price objective on Phreesia from $33.00 to $59.00 in a research note on Monday, December 14th.
-SVB Leerink lifted their target price on Phreesia from $37.00 to $62.00 and gave the company an “outperform” rating in a research note on Thursday, December 10th.
-Smith Barney Citigroup upped their price target on Phreesia from $33.00 to $59.00 in a research note on Monday, December 14th.
-Finally, Stephens began coverage on shares of Phreesia in a research report on Tuesday, November 10th.
-They issued an “overweight” rating and a $50.00 price objective on the stock.
-Four equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and an average target price of $48.67.
+A number of other research firms have also weighed in on PHR.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their target price on Phreesia from $33.00 to $59.00 in a research note on Monday, December 14th.
+SVB Leerink increased their target price on Phreesia from $37.00 to $62.00 and gave the stock an “outperform” rating in a research note on Thursday, December 10th.
+DA Davidson increased their target price on Phreesia from $35.00 to $70.00 and gave the stock a “buy” rating in a research note on Thursday, December 10th.
+Smith Barney Citigroup increased their target price on Phreesia from $33.00 to $59.00 in a research note on Monday, December 14th.
+Finally, Piper Sandler increased their target price on Phreesia from $35.00 to $56.00 and gave the stock an “overweight” rating in a research note on Wednesday, December 9th.
+Three research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
+The stock presently has an average rating of “Buy” and an average target price of $48.67.

-Phreesia (NYSE:PHR) last posted its earnings results on Monday, December 7th.
-The company reported ($0.17) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.16) by ($0.01).
+Phreesia (NYSE:PHR) last issued its quarterly earnings results on Monday, December 7th.
+The company reported ($0.17) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.16) by ($0.01).
 Phreesia had a negative return on equity of 18.50% and a negative net margin of 13.86%.
-The firm had revenue of $38.50 million for the quarter, compared to analyst estimates of $35.56 million.
-During the same quarter last year, the firm posted ($0.07) EPS.
-The firm’s revenue for the quarter was up 17.4% on a year-over-year basis.
-On average, sell-side analysts anticipate that Phreesia will post -0.61 EPS for the current year.
+The company had revenue of $38.50 million during the quarter, compared to the consensus estimate of $35.56 million.
+During the same quarter in the prior year, the business earned ($0.07) earnings per share.
+The firm’s quarterly revenue was up 17.4% compared to the same quarter last year.
+As a group, research analysts anticipate that Phreesia will post -0.61 earnings per share for the current fiscal year.

-A number of hedge funds have recently made changes to their positions in PHR.
-Parallel Advisors LLC purchased a new position in Phreesia in the 3rd quarter valued at about $39,000.
-Nisa Investment Advisors LLC purchased a new stake in shares of Phreesia in the third quarter valued at $40,000.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Parallel Advisors LLC acquired a new stake in Phreesia in the third quarter worth about $39,000.
+Nisa Investment Advisors LLC acquired a new stake in Phreesia in the third quarter worth about $40,000.
 Great West Life Assurance Co.
-Can increased its stake in Phreesia by 187.6% in the second quarter.
+Can boosted its holdings in Phreesia by 187.6% in the second quarter.
 Great West Life Assurance Co.
-Can now owns 2,082 shares of the company’s stock valued at $58,000 after purchasing an additional 1,358 shares during the last quarter.
-Bank of Montreal Can purchased a new stake in Phreesia in the 2nd quarter valued at about $65,000.
-Finally, Advisor Group Holdings Inc. increased its stake in shares of Phreesia by 731.1% during the 2nd quarter.
-Advisor Group Holdings Inc. now owns 2,402 shares of the company’s stock valued at $68,000 after acquiring an additional 2,113 shares during the last quarter.
-78.38% of the stock is owned by hedge funds and other institutional investors.
+Can now owns 2,082 shares of the company’s stock worth $58,000 after acquiring an additional 1,358 shares in the last quarter.
+Bank of Montreal Can acquired a new stake in Phreesia in the second quarter worth about $65,000.
+Finally, Advisor Group Holdings Inc. boosted its holdings in Phreesia by 731.1% in the second quarter.
+Advisor Group Holdings Inc. now owns 2,402 shares of the company’s stock worth $68,000 after acquiring an additional 2,113 shares in the last quarter.
+78.38% of the stock is owned by institutional investors and hedge funds.

 Phreesia, Inc provides an integrated SaaS-based software and payment platform for the healthcare industry in the United States and Canada.
 The company's Phreesia Platform offers a suite of solutions to manage the patient intake process, as well as an integrated payments solution for processing of patient payments.